A review of Ken Livingstone, Being Red: A Politics for the Future (London: Pluto/Left Book Club, 2016)

 Livingstone was clearly part of this collapse.
 Although he glosses over the dispute with McDonnell in Being Red, what the events of March 1985 represent was Livingstone accepting Kinnock’s “dented shield” argument and when he led the successful move to remove McDonnell as his deputy leader he was distancing the GLC from the battle against rate-capping.
 Livingstone had already decided that his future lay as MP, not in the GLC or local councils.
 What Livingstone did from the end of the GLC in 1986 to his election as London Mayor is 2000 is a fourteen-year hiatus that is entirely absent from Being Red.
 Again, this shows a lack of honest accounting.
 After 1985 Livingstone moved to the right and sought an accommodation with the Labour leadership under Kinnock.
 He joined the Labour Co-ordinating Committee (formerly a Bennite organisation, but by the mid-1980s rallying support behind Kinnock and later to be a key force in the Blairite modernisation project) and served on its executive.
 Livingstone however, kept his options on the left open and always took a number of positions that would keep his association with the left.

-This dovetails with the persistent accusations of anti-Semitism that have been directed at Livingstone.
-These are dealt with briefly in Being Red but only in Livingstone’s response to an Evening Standard reporter who attempted to interview Livingstone after an evening function in 2005.
+This dovetails with the persistent accusations of antisemitism that have been directed at Livingstone.
+These are dealt with briefly in Being Red and only in relation to Livingstone’s response to an Evening Standard reporter who attempted to interview Livingstone after an evening function in 2005, which he may have left in a tired and emotional state.
 Livingstone responded to some anodyne questioning by asking, “Were you a German war criminal?”
 Livingstone’s response to the reporter telling Livingstone he was Jewish was “you are just like a concentration camp guard.
 You’re just doing it ’cause you’re paid to, aren’t you?”
 While it is understandable that Livingstone takes a combative role against the press, it is indicative of a deeper-seated issue with Livingstone.

 There are three problems with this.
-The first is that this is the classic movement from criticising Zionism to criticising Jewish organisations in general.
-The motivation of the Board of Deputies was not Zionist, it was not a Zionist organisation in its outlook at that time, but was based on the conservative long-established Jewish elite in Britain.
+The first is that this is the classic left antisemitic slippage from criticising Zionism to criticising Jewish organisations in general.
+The motivation of the Board of Deputies was not Zionist, Zionists were trying to capture its leadership at that time but had not yet succeeded.
+At that time it was based on the conservative long-established (and at that time largely non-Zionist) Jewish elite in Britain.
 Secondly, Livingstone, in his enthusiasm to pursue Brenner’s theses goes further than Brenner.
-Brenner’s book is careful and considered in its evidence (before drawing the wrong conclusion from it), so he correctly points out that while both the Board of Deputies and British Zionists (the two were separate) where cautious in opposing British fascism before it became anti-Semitic, by 1936 some Zionists were involved in the community of self-defence, Jewish People’s Council Against Anti-Semitism and Fascism (JPC).
+Brenner’s book is careful and considered in its evidence (before drawing the wrong conclusion from it), so he correctly points out that while both the Board of Deputies and British Zionists (the two were separate) where cautious in opposing British fascism before it became antisemitic, by 1936 some Zionists were involved in the community self-defence in the Jewish People’s Council Against Anti-Semitism and Fascism (JPC).
 Thirdly, Livingstone’s blanket statement that the Board of Deputies did not oppose fascism is simply not true.
 This was a moderate, small-c conservative organisation that operated by compromise and accommodation.
-They did not oppose Mosley early on before his anti-Semitic turn, and thought that seeking assurances from Mussolini (again before Italian fascism accepted Nazi anti-Semitism in 1939) that Jewish people could continue their lives unmolested in Italy was the way forward.
-They were opposed by other Jewish people in Britain, who sought confrontation with Mosley at Cable St. and established the JPC which was politically opposed to the Board of Deputies.
-It is not that the Board of Deputies did not oppose the British Union of Fascists after their anti-Semitic turn in 1935, but that they sought to do so by limited legalistic means, particularly state bans on their activities (the Labour Party leadership had the same position).
+They did not oppose Mosley early on before his antisemitic turn, and thought that seeking assurances from Mussolini (again before Italian fascism accepted Nazi antisemitism in 1939) that Jewish people could continue their lives unmolested in Italy was the way forward.
+They were opposed by other Jewish people in Britain, who sought confrontation with Mosley at Cable St. who established the JPC which was politically opposed to the Board of Deputies.
+It is not that the Board of Deputies did not oppose the British Union of Fascists after their antisemitic turn in 1935, but that they sought to do so by limited legalistic means, particularly state bans on their activities (the Labour Party leadership had the same position).
 Brenner recognises this.
-He also understands that and the Board of Deputies, based on the more prosperous elements of the longer established Jewish community had much to lose from the left-wing radicalism of the Jewish working class East End, but as anti-Semitism became more threatening reached an accommodation with the more JPC in 1938.
+He also understands that and the Board of Deputies, based on the more prosperous elements of the longer established Jewish community had much to lose from the left-wing radicalism of the Jewish working class East End, but as antisemitism became more threatening the BoD reached an accommodation with the more radical JPC in 1938.

-In effect what Livingstone is doing is accusing Jewish people of been complicit with anti-Semites for the purposes of furthering Zionism, seeing Zionism as an unmitigated wrong (rather than an understandable reaction to European anti-Semitism) and compounding being Jewish with being a Zionist.
-These are all characteristic of a left-wing version of anti-Semitism (that is, judging Jewish people by different criteria, and more negatively, than other groups in society).
+In effect what Livingstone is doing is accusing Jewish people of being complicit with antisemites for the purposes of furthering Zionism, seeing Zionism as an unmitigated wrong (rather than an understandable reaction to European antisemitism) and compounding being Jewish with being a Zionist.
+These are all characteristic of a left antisemitism or indeed antisemitism in general (that is, judging Jewish people by different criteria, and more negatively, than other groups in society).

-Left-wing anti-Semitism has a long history.
-In the late 19th and early 20th century it took the form of the “socialism of fools” where Jewish people (sometimes just some Jewish people) were identified with the worst elements of capitalism, and while this has not entirely disappeared from the left it has largely been replaced with biased attitudes to the Israel/Palestine conflict (although this sometimes contains elements of the older anti-Semitism when it is linked to supposed networks of powerful Jews).
-Livingstone is certainly not the worst example of it (the worst examples in Britain may have been his erstwhile supporters in the WRP) and there is no suggestion that that he has any personal antipathy towards Jewish people.
-But Livingstone shows some carelessness when he comes to the way in which he deals with anti-Semitism, suggesting that it may be have less important in his concerns than anti-black and anti-Muslim forms of racism.
+Left antisemitism has a long history.
+In the late 19th and early 20th century it took the form of the “socialism of fools” where Jewish people (sometimes just some Jewish people) were identified with the worst elements of capitalism, and while this has not entirely disappeared from the left it has largely been replaced with biased attitudes stemming from the Israel/Palestine conflict (although this sometimes contains elements of the older antisemitism when it is linked to supposed networks of powerful Jews).
+Livingstone is certainly not the worst example of it (the worst examples in Britain may have been his erstwhile supporters in the WRP) but he is certainly not innocent.
+He shows some disinterest when he comes to the way in which he deals with antisemitism, suggesting that it may be have less important in his concerns than anti-black and anti-Muslim forms of racism.

-This is seen in Being Red when Livingstone makes the claim that when Israel invaded Lebanon in 2006 his criticism of Israel as London mayor meant that anti-Semitic incidents went down in London whereas they went up elsewhere in the UK.
+This is seen in Being Red when Livingstone makes the claim that when Israel invaded Lebanon in 2006 his criticism of Israel as London mayor meant that antisemitic incidents went down in London whereas they went up elsewhere in the UK.
 This is the kind of off-hand comment which abounds in Being Red, and another one which turns out to be inaccurate.
 The war in Lebanon lasted from July – September 2006.
-According to the figures from the Community Security Trust (CST), the monthly average of anti-Semitic incidents in the UK in the same period of the previous year (July to September 2005) had been thirty-three.
+According to the figures from the Community Security Trust (CST), the monthly average of antisemitic incidents in the UK in the same period of the previous year (July to September 2005) had been thirty-three.
 The average for those three months in 2006 was seventy-nine, so in 2006 during the war there was an increase of 140 per cent in attacks nationally.
 The CST does not publish a monthly breakdown of figures by region, but in 2005 as a whole there were 213 incidents in London (47 per cent of the total); in 2006 there were 300 incidents in London (51 per cent of the total).
 The indication is thus that there was a slightly greater increase in attacks around the war in London than there was nationally.
-Thus the claim that the level of anti-Semitic incidents decreased in London is simply untrue.
+Thus the claim that the level of antisemitic incidents decreased in London is simply untrue.
 Livingstone’s assumption that the change was caused by his pubic views on the matter is also wrong, the incidents in London increased in line with the national trend.
-But the comment does show how Livingstone is both careless with the facts (here on anti-Semitism) and that he has an inflated sense of his own importance in determining the course of the events.
-(It is notable that there continues to be an increasing number of anti-Semitic incidents in London.
+The comment shows both how Livingstone is both careless with the facts (here on antisemitism) and his inflated sense of his own importance in determining the course of the events.
+(It is notable that there continues to be an increasing number of antisemitic incidents in London.
 The figures peaking at well over 1,000 in 2014.
 The number in London has remained at around 50 per cent of the national total, which is slightly lower than the proportion of British Jewish people who live in London, which is around 60 per cent).

 Another interview in the book deals with Livingstone’s time at the GLA.
 This is less interesting since there are no strong lessons for the left.
 What is mainly remarkable about Livingstone’s eight-year tenure as London Mayor is how unremarkable it was.
 Other than winning the 2012 Olympics, introducing the congestion charge is possibly the most lasting policy (and one which excludes those on lower incomes from driving into central London).
 Livingstone promoted increases in police numbers but has little to say about deaths at the hands of police.
 In his 2011 autobiography he trumpets his role in the Metropolitan Police’s “kettling” of demonstrators, but when it comes to the shooting of Jean Charles de Menezes he has little to say other than blaming the police radio for not working underground (de Menezes was shot as he sat on an underground train after the second attempted London bombing in 2005, a shooting that was followed by a large amount of police lying in a poor attempt to cover their tracks).